-Choose the VB-Callable DLL (vbdrgv36.dll) to run with Access and Visual BASIC applications.
+Choose the VB-Callable DLL (vbdrgvXX.dll) to run with Access and Visual BASIC applications where "XX" is the version number you want.

 Choose the C-Callable DLL (mhdrg.dll) to run with applications created with Visual C++ (or some other Win32 C compiler).